Village Vanguard: Recordings

 The Vanguard helped start many careers and has hosted many recordings that are regarded as masterpieces in its basement, making it now a club of international renown.
 On 3 November 1957, during some of the first recording sessions at the club, Sonny Rollins, a tenor sax player, recorded three LPs.
 These recordings were at the forefront of the hard-bop movement.
 The LPs documented two different saxophone-bass-drums trios.
 Rollins had shown an interest in smaller ensembles as early as 1955; in Paradox, he exchanged four-measure phrases with drummer Max Roach, with no other instrument taking part.
 In the Vanguard recordings we hear similar styles in arrangements.
 In the song "Old Devil Moon", Rollins is accompanied only by a bassist and a drummer.
 Musically, this song set the standard for the piano-less trio.
 Following Rollins, recordings continued; The Gerry Mulligan Concert Jazz Band performed and recorded there in December 1960 after returning from a European Tour.
 Then there was John Coltrane's and Bill Evans's Vanguard titles, both from 1961 (Evans was extensively recorded at the Village Vanguard just three months before his death in 1980).
 Coltrane's album was five titles taken from 22 recorded songs over four nights at the Vanguard.

 In 1962 The Cannonball Adderley Sextet in New York was released.
 The Thad Jones/Mel Lewis Orchestra performed every Monday Night beginning in 1965, recording several times, and in 1976 hosted Dexter Gordon's "Homecoming" performance with Woody Shaw.
 Rahsaan Roland Kirk performed several shows at the Vanguard in May 1970 that were compiled for his album Rahsaan Rahsaan.
 During the same year and only four months apart, Pat Patrick and Thelonious Monk played together at the Village Vanguard.

-Other recordings include Art Pepper's Thursday Night at the Village Vanguard (1977), Tommy Flanagan's Nights at the Vanguard (1986), and Wynton Marsalis's seven-disc Live at the Vanguard (1999).
+Other recordings include Art Pepper's Thursday Night at the Village Vanguard (1977), Tommy Flanagan's Nights at the Vanguard (1986), Vincent Herring's Folklore: Live at the Village Vanguard (1993), and Wynton Marsalis's seven-disc Live at the Vanguard (1999).
 "The words 'Live at the Village Vanguard' do have a direct and positive influence on an album's sales", said Bruce Lundvall, president of Blue Note, a jazz label with more than a dozen "Live at the Vanguard" titles in its catalog.
+Joe Henderson's influental The State of the Tenor, Vols.
+1 & 2 was recorded in the Vanguard in 1985.

 In 2013, Ravi Coltrane, the son of John Coltrane, performed at the Village Vanguard.

 Singer Cécile McLorin Salvant recorded many of the songs from her album Dreams and Daggers live at the Vanguard.
 The album won a Grammy Award for Best Jazz Vocal Album in 2018.